-You want to make sure your home will last at least as long as your mortgage, cautions Forbes.
-Most mortgages are for 30 years.
 Don’t just hope your home will still be standing and valuable by the time it’s paid off.
 Consult the state’s geological survey to make an informed decision about the risks that climate change pose to any home you are considering purchasing next to the water.

 2. Is the house in a hurricane path or flood zone?

-Before you buy a waterfront home, fully research the hurricane and flood probabilities and purchase appropriate insurance, recommends Forbes.
-As we’ve reported in the past, such insurance is expensive, so be sure to figure those expenses — and preventative measures you should take to protect your home — into the overall cost of the home.
+Before you buy a waterfront home, fully research the hurricane and flood probabilities and purchase appropriate insurance.
+As we’ve reported in the past, such insurance is expensive, so be sure to figure those expenses — and preventive measures you should take to protect your home — into the overall cost of the home.

 3. Factor in continuous maintenance

-Salt water and humidity wreaks havoc on siding, pipes, paint and other housing materials, reports U.S. News & World Report.
-Plan to constantly sand wood, invest in impact-rated glass and constantly maintain stainless steel and other materials.
+Salt water and humidity wreak havoc on siding, pipes, paint and other housing materials.
+Plan to constantly sand wood, invest in impact-rated glass and maintain stainless steel and other materials.
 Add those costs into your oceanfront budget.

 4. Plan to secure your property

-Burglaries, vandalism and even the theft of boats are major issues at waterfront homes, reports Bay Area Houston magazine.
+Burglaries, vandalism and even the theft of boats are major concerns at waterfront homes.
 If you’re surprised, remember how many people treat oceanfront property as public.

-Plan to invest in locks and security systems, he recommended.
+Plan to invest in locks and security systems.
 And think twice before you leave all of your windows open at night to enjoy the breeze.

 5. Remember your private home is fairly public

 Even if you buy waterfront property that has private land, you can’t stop people partying on boats in the water in front of your property.
 And some places consider the beach public as well.
 For example, Hawaii is one locale that allows public access to beaches — even on your stretch of sand.
-“You might own a $4 million house and have people camping essentially in your front yard,” Schulman told U.S. News & World Report.

 How much does climate change figure into your decisions about investments and purchases?
 Share with us in comments below or on our Facebook page.